 Let’s say your neck is more sensitive than your face, you could dial it down to a lower setting when you shave your neck and use a higher setting for the other parts of your face.

-The downside is only one brand manufactures adjustable razors as we speak – the Merkur and there aren’t a lot of options though you could go old school a bid for a Gillette Fat Boy on Ebay.
+The downside is only one brand manufactures adjustable safety razors as we speak – the Merkur.
+And there aren’t a lot of options though you could go old school a bid for a Gillette Fat Boy on eBay.

-This may not be the most versatile or the most aggressive but in terms of overall performance, price and build quality it is hard to beat.
+The Merkur 34C may not be the most versatile or the most aggressive.
+But in terms of overall performance, price, and build quality, it is hard to beat.

 Experienced and those new to wet shaving will appreciate the Merkur 34C because it isn’t too aggressive.